waridrox/testTask/README.md

 A web app built with vanilla JS, HTML and CSS that displays genome assembly info for various species using the Ensembl REST API.

 ## Usage
-1. Open `index.html` in any web browser.
+1. Open `index.html` in any web browser or visit https://waridrox.github.io/testTask.
 2. Select a species from the dropdown menu.
 3. View the assembly information including species name, total genome length and individual chromosome lengths